Born and raised in Peterborough, Ontario, pianist/singer-songwriter Michael Johnston is one of Canada's best-loved musicians.

 Michael is also a member of Scottish-Canadian supergroup The Burns Unit.
 Formed at a songwriting retreat in rural Scotland, The Burns Unit released one album (voted #2 folk recording of 2011 by MOJO magazine) and performed songs co-written by Michael on the Jools Holland Show (BBC).

-A trusted collaborator, both on stage and in the studio, Michael has accompanied Blue Rodeo’s Jim Cuddy, former NDP MP Andrew Cash, musical-theatre star Ramin Karimloo (Les Miserables), as well as Scottish singer KT Tunstall.
+A trusted collaborator, both on stage and in the studio, Michael has accompanied Cowboy Junkies, Blue Rodeo’s Jim Cuddy, musical-theatre star Ramin Karimloo (Les Miserables), Paul Langlois, Gord Sinclair and Rob Baker (from the Tragically Hip) as well as Scottish singer KT Tunstall.

 Michael has co-written songs with the likes of Chris Difford (Squeeze), Stephen Fearing (Blackie and The Rodeo Kings) and Emma Pollock (The Delgados) and recorded with producers Gary Louris (Jayhawks) and Joel Plaskett.